Found this really helpful! Thanks Adis Jugo

 SELECT PARTITION 3 (some crappy dell stuff on partition 0 and 1 apparently – the Windows one should be obvious by the size of it)

 IMPORT ( The partition was listed as FOREIGN so needed to Import It)

 ASSIGN ( Assign a Drive Letter to the PARTITION )

 BREAK (This command breaks the MIRROR, but it didn’t work – instead gave me an error of MISSING PLEX)

-(Seriously No Shit the PLEX is missing – I wouldn’t be at this command prompt if everything was still there and working – Sheesh!)
+(Seriously No Kidding the PLEX is missing – I wouldn’t be at this command prompt if everything was still there and working)

-LIST VOLUMES (DO this to see what Drive Letter DISKPART has given your Windows Partition)
+LIST VOLUME (DO this to see what Drive Letter DISKPART has given your Windows Partition)